 Address bits [Am-A15] (Am is the most significant address) select the 32KB block address.
 The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
-To enter the 4-byte address mode, please refer to the enter 4-byte mode (EN4B) Mode section.
+To enter the 4-byte address mode, please refer to the "9-11.
+Enter 4-byte mode (EN4B)" section.

-The sequence of issuing BE32K instruction is: CS# goes low $\rightarrow$ sending BE32K instruction code $\rightarrow$ 3-byte or 4-byte address on SI $\rightarrow$ CS# goes high.
+The sequence of issuing BE32K instruction is: CS# goes low \rightarrow sending BE32K instruction code \rightarrow 3-byte or 4-byte address on SI \rightarrow CS# goes high.